GuilhemSempere/mbctools/README.md

 - Open a command prompt and type "pip install mbctools"

 You should then be able to launch mbctools directly from the command prompt or Powershell, by typing "mbctools".

+---

+## Test data
+Test data are available at https://doi.org/10.23708/W3TODJ and may be used as a guidance example

+---

+## Getting started

+Once VSEARCH + mbctools are installed and accessible from the PATH, and .txt files pointing to the data have been edited, entering the "mbctools" command from a console is normally enough to launch the program.
+If you did not use pip to install mbctools and directly downloaded mbctools.py from the source code repository, may have have to try different commands like "./mbctools.py", "python mbctools.py" or "python3 mbctools.py"